Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the Fast Machine Learning collective as an open community of multi-domain experts and collaborators.
-This community and Jovan Mitrevski, Jonathan Eisch, and Christian Herwig, in particular, were important for the development of this project.
+This community and Jovan Mitrevski, Jonathan Eisch, and Christian Herwig, in particular were important for the development of this project.

-Y. Wei is supported by U.S. DOE, Office of Fusion Energy Science, Grant DE-SC0022234.
+Y. Wei is supported by U.S. DOE, Office of Fusion Energy Science, Grant DE-FG02-86ER53222 and DE-SC0022234.
 C. Hansen is supported by U.S. DOE, Office of Fusion Energy Science, Grant DE-SC0021325.
 J. P. Levesque, M. E. Mauel, and G. A. Navratil are supported by U.S. DOE, Office of Fusion Energy Science, DE-FG02-86ER53222.
 N. Tran is supported by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the Department of Energy (DOE), Office of Science, Office of High Energy Physics.
 R. F. Forelli, N. Tran, and J. C. Agar are also supported by the DOE Office of Science, Office of Advanced Scientific Computing Research under the “Real-time Data Reduction Codesign at the Extreme Edge for Science” Project (DE-FOA-0002501).
+Computational resources were in part provided by NSF MRI, 2320600 MRI: Track 2 Development of a Platform for Accessible Data-Intensive Science and Engineering and 2215789 MRI: Development of Heterogeneous Edge Computing Platform for Real-Time Scientific Machine Learning.